 Little Rock in Brodick have created a friendly, lively cafe/bistro with a great reputation for home bakes and a changing menu of seasonal specials.

-The Parlour is located in the centre of Brodick.
-It opened in 2018 and offers freshly made pizza and home-made ice cream.
+The Parlour is located in the centre of Brodick and offers freshly made pizza and home-made ice cream.
 Take-away with some seating to dine in.

 The Heritage Museum Café in Brodick is a small tearoom offering lunches, snacks, cakes and drinks with large garden with picnic tables by the Rosa Burn in the main season.